 Notes

-- Use the spoon and level method to measure the almond flour.
+- If you don’t have a kitchen scale, use the spoon and level method to measure the almond flour.

 - You can substitute granulated sugar for the cane sugar.

-- The batter will be thick so make sure you use a spatula to smooth out the top once the batter is in the cake pan.
+- The batter will be thick so make sure you smooth out the top once the batter is in the cake pan.
 This will help it bake up level.

 - To ensure the batter mixes together evenly, use room temperature ingredients.